 For the purposes of standardization, I have created and refined a format for reviews that I’ll be posting on this website.
 My review format has gone through multiple iterations throughout the years, and it will be refined further as I post more reviews for this website.
 Much thought and effort must be put into the act of objectifying subjective experiences.

 I’ve also adopted various elements from different review outlets to come up with this consolidated format that hits a balance between being simplified and comprehensive.
 Every review will follow this basic structure.

-Some of the reviews will include a video of the review, in which case the written review will be more about details that add to whatever was mentioned in the video.
+Some reviews may include videos for visual presentation.
+In those cases, the written review will be more about details that supplement the review video.

 I’ve previously attempted to make a video prior to posting a review, but this has resulted in the written reviews being delayed for an indefinite amount of time while trying to finish the video.
 Therefore, I will be posting the written reviews as soon as I finish them and not wait for the video.
 Once the review video is finished, then I shall add it to the entry as well.

 Due to concerns regarding copyright, I’ll only be making review videos for games (video and tabletop) for now.
 I might be able to get away with anime review videos as well, but this will require further research before implementation.